drewsamsen/sr-cards-api/docs/decks.md

 - `reviewCardsSeen`: Number of review cards reviewed in the last 24 hours
 - `reviewCardsLimit`: Maximum number of review cards allowed per day (from user settings)
 - `totalRemaining`: Total number of cards remaining before reaching daily limits

+The response also includes `reviewMetrics` for each card in the array, which provides predicted due dates based on different review ratings:

+- `again`: When the card should be reviewed if rated "Again" (typically the next day)
+- `hard`: When the card should be reviewed if rated "Hard" (typically a few days later)
+- `good`: When the card should be reviewed if rated "Good" (typically a week later)
+- `easy`: When the card should be reviewed if rated "Easy" (typically two weeks later)

 ### Create a Deck